magnussolution/magnusbilling7/wiki/en/modules/diddestination/diddestination.rst

 Sip user
 --------

-| Select a SIP Account to send the call to.
-The SIP Account needs to belong to the owner of the DID aswell.
+| Select a SIP user to send the call to.
+The SIP user needs to belong to the owner of the DID aswell.